offendingcommit/valdris/Lore/Architect.md

 The **Architects** were an ancient civilization of unparalleled technological and artistic achievement whose mysterious disappearance 847 years ago left behind a continent filled with their incredible mechanical works.
 Neither fully understood nor safely ignored, these enigmatic beings created clockwork cities, crystalline communication networks, and devices that blur the lines between technology and consciousness.

 Unlike any civilization before or since, the Architects achieved what many consider impossible: the marriage of mechanism and soul, creating works that continue to function perfectly across centuries while exhibiting behaviors that suggest genuine awareness.
-Their legacy shapes every aspect of life in [[Valdris]], from the grandest [[Political Systems|political systems]] to the humblest farming village.
+Their legacy shapes every aspect of life in [Valdris](../Welcome.md), from the grandest [political systems](../Political%20Systems/Political%20Systems.md) to the humblest farming village.

-**Current Status**: Vanished for 847 years, but their technology shows unprecedented activity since the [[Recent Awakening]] began three months ago
+**Current Status**: Vanished for 847 years, but their technology shows unprecedented activity since the [Recent Awakening](The%20Recent%20Awakening.md) began three months ago

-**Legacy**: Countless [[Architect Ruins]] across [[Valdris]], integrated technology in daily life, and the greatest mystery in recorded history
+**Legacy**: Countless [Architect Ruins](../Architect%20Ruins/Architect%20Ruins.md) across [Valdris](../Welcome.md), integrated technology in daily life, and the greatest mystery in recorded history

 **Influence**: Foundational to all modern civilization, economy, politics, and culture